#8---La-X and Ma-X Iron Small Block Heads

 This is a close up showing the rocker shaft oil passage.
 This head has the LA intake bolt

-pattern and angle and, the standard 3/8" bolt size .
+pattern and angle and, the standard 5/16" bolt size .
+The intake pushrod tunnels will need to be cleranced when using a flat tappet cam.

 The big question, "How about rocker arms?".
 Will the Hughes Engines "real" Chrysler rockers fit?